 Additionally, by increasing the minimum threshold for franchise tax filers from $1.25 million to $2.5 million, this compromise plan will save money for 67,000 small businesses around the state.

 Local Market Reports

 Please bear in mind 3G Properties Group handles basic maintenance requests and is not a general contractor or construction company.
 We are happy to work with YOUR preferred vendors as long as 3G obtains proof of their liability insurance, copy of their W9 and coordinates the repairs.
 As your property management company, we are charged with coordinating all maintenance with your resident as part of our liability protection for both you and 3G.
 If the owner, resident and vendor are communicating outside of our Maintenance Coordinator and/or 3G team, this can cause significant problems.
 We expect to pay your vendor through our system so all of your annual expenses are reflected on your 1099.
 3G Properties Group strives to provide you with a “hands off” experience as much as possible, relieving you from maintenance burdens and headaches!

-Notes from a few of our residents!
+Notes from a few of our residents and other landlords!